ch4mpy/spring-addons/samples/tutorials/keycloak.md

 Tutorials expect some users to be granted with `NICE` authority.
 This will require them to be granted with `NICE` "realm role" in Keycloak.
 An alternative would be to define this role for `spring-addons-public` and enable client roles mapper (clients => spring-addons-public => Client scopes => spring-addons-public-dedicated => Add predefined mapper)

-Lets create two users for our live tests:
+Let's create two users for our live tests:
-- `Brice` with `NICE` role granted
+- `Brice` with `NICE` role granted (**Role mapping** tab not Groups tab)
 - `Igor` without `NICE` role

 Don't forget to set a password for those users.
+(Credentials tab with Temporary set to Off)

 You're all set to update tutorials configuration with your own Keycloak local instance & confidential client.